qir-alliance/qat/docs/src/UserGuide/BuildingLibrary.md

 ## Library Dependencies

 The QAT library itself is written in C++ and depends on LLVM for compilation and Google Test for testing purposes.
-Google test is checked out as a submodule whereas LLVM needs to be installed on the system.
+[Google Test](https://github.com/google/googletest) is checked out as a submodule whereas LLVM needs to be installed on the system.
 To get check out all submodules run

 ```sh